rust-lang/rust/doc/adding_lints.md

 If you need more cases, you can copy one of those crates (under `foo_categories`) and rename it.

-The process of generating the `.stderr` file is the same, and prepending the `TESTNAME` variable to `cargo uitest` works too, but the script to update the references is in another path: `tests/ui-cargo/update-all-references.sh`.
+The process of generating the `.stderr` file is the same, and prepending the `TESTNAME` variable to `cargo uitest` works too.

 ## Rustfix tests